Bringing It Back

 "Bringing It Back" is a song written by Gregg Gordon and originally recorded by Elvis Presley for his album Today.
+However, the first version released as a single was by Brenda Lee in July 1975, although Presley's version was already released on the Today album in May of 1975 two months before but wasn't issued as a single until September of 1975.
+Her version was a top 30 US and Canadian country single that year.
+Presley's version was issued as a single in September 1975 and reached the US Hot 100 top 70.

+Although first recorded and released by Presley, his version was first released on the Today album in May 1975 but not as a single yet and the single was released until Lee's version had already been issued as a single which was in July of 1975 two months after Elvis's version came out on the Today album before.
+Released as a single (with "Pieces of My Life" on the opposite side) on September 20, 1975, the song reached number 65 on the Billboard Hot 100.

+Released as a single (with "Pieces of My Life" on the opposite side) on September 20, 1975, the song reached number 65 on the Billboard Hot 100.

+Although first recorded by Presley, his version was not released until Lee's version had already been issued as a single.
 Released as a single (with "Pieces of My Life" on the opposite side) on September 20, 1975, the song reached number 65 on the Billboard Hot 100.

 Composition

 The song was written by Gregg Gordon.

 Recording and release

 Elvis recorded the song on March 12, 1975, at RCA's Studio C in Hollywood for his album Today.
 The session featured James Burton, John Wilkinson and Charlie Hodge on guitar, Duke Bardwell on bass, Ronnie Tutt on drums, Glen D. Hardin and Tony Brown on piano, David Briggs and Greg Gordon on clavinet; the recordings were later overdubbed by Johnny Christopher and Chip Young on guitar, Norbert Putnam and Mike Leech on bass, Richard F. Morris on percussion, Charles L. Rose on saxophone, Harvey L. Thompson on trombone, Harrison Calloway on trumpet, Ronald Eades on junior baritone saxophone and The Holladays on additional vocals.

 On September 20, 1975, "with absolutely nothing new to release, and no prospects of another recording session in sight", RCA Victor released "Bringing It Back" and another song from the same album, "Pieces of My Life", as a single.
 As the Elvis Presley official website states it, "the strategy was not lost on a public that had already bought well-worn material once in numbers that were unlikely to be repeated".
 "Bringing It Back" reached number 65 on the Billboard Hot 100, and "Pieces of My Life" number 33 on the Billboard country chart.